dfernandez79/ase-util/README.md

 }
 ```

-### ase.formatAsLess(input)
+### ase.formatAsLess(input, [nameEntryFormatFunction])

 Takes the output of `read` and returns a string with LESS variable declarations for the colors.

 Only colors with hex values are taken into account (CMYK/LAB colors are ignored).

-Also color names will be normalized using [Lodash's kebabCase](https://lodash.com/docs#kebabCase).
+Color names are formatted using `nameEntryFormatFunction`, if omitted [Lodash's kebabCase](https://lodash.com/docs#kebabCase) will be used.

-### ase.formatAsColorsObject(input)
+### ase.formatAsColorsObject(input, [nameEntryFormatFunction])

 Takes the output of `read` and returns a object with color names and color hex values.

 The returned object is useful for contexts where you need only the color/value pairs, i.e. reading the ASE file to
 use it with [PostCSS](https://github.com/postcss/postcss).

 Only colors with hex values are taken into account (CMYK/LAB colors are ignored).

-Also color names will be normalized using [Lodash's kebabCase](https://lodash.com/docs#kebabCase).
+Color names are formatted using `nameEntryFormatFunction`, if omitted [Lodash's kebabCase](https://lodash.com/docs#kebabCase) will be used.